On the Capacity of Secure $K$-user Product Computation over a Quantum MAC: Results

 Now say $K$ is odd.
 Since $K=1$ is trivial, assume $K\geq 3$.
 Consider $L=2$ data instances, i.e., $W_k(1)$ and $W_k(2)$ for each data stream.
 Let Users $1$, $2$, Users $1$, $3$ and Users $2$, $3$ use the additive channel once each (thus three times among the first three users).
 For the remaining users, Users $2i$, $2i+1$ use the additive channel twice for each $i\in \{2,3,\cdots, (K-1)/2\}$.
 The inputs and outputs of the additive channels are specified in Table \ref{tab:oddKscheme}, where $Z_0, Z_i(\ell),\forall i\in[2:(K-1)/2], \ell \in [2]$ are i.i.d. uniform in $\mathbb{Z}_d$ and

-{\bf Correctness:} By adding the outputs that appear in Rows $1,3,4$ of Table \ref{tab:oddKscheme}, the server is able to compute,
+In Table \ref{tab:oddKscheme}, each $Y_i$ represents the output for one use of the additive channel of Table \ref{tab:addchannel}, e.g., the first row of Table \ref{tab:oddKscheme} means that User $1$ and User $2$ use the additive channel once, with User $1$'s input specified as $W_1(1)-W_1(2)$ and User $2$'s input specified as $W_2(1)+Z_0+Z_1(1)$.
+The output is $Y_1 = W_1(1)-W_1(2)+W_2(1)+Z_0+Z_1(1)$.

-thus recovering one instance of the desired sum, corresponding to $\ell=1$.
-The second instance, corresponding to $\ell=2$, is similarly retrieved by adding the outputs that appear in Rows $2,3,5$ of Table \ref{tab:oddKscheme}, i.e.,
+{\bf Correctness:} The server is able to recover the two computation instances $F(1)$ and $F(2)$ as,

 {\bf Security:} The scheme is based on the two-sum protocol.
-As noted previously, the received quantum states are deterministic (pure states) conditioned on the measurement outputs.
-For proof of security, it therefore suffices to show that all the outputs of the two-sum protocols are collectively independent of the data, conditioned on the desired computation $F$.
+Recall that the received quantum states are deterministic (pure states) conditioned on the measurement outputs.
+It therefore suffices to show that all the outputs of the two-sum protocols are collectively independent of the data, conditioned on the desired computation $F$.
 Let us prove this for the case where $K$ is odd.
 The proof for even $K$ follows similarly.

 Step \eqref{eq:step3} holds because given all data streams $(W_{[K]}^{(2)})$, the tuple containing all common randomness terms $(Z_0, Z_{[(K-1)/2]}^{(2)})$ is an invertible function of $Y_{[K]}$ (see Table \ref{tab:oddKscheme}).
 Step \eqref{eq:step4} similarly holds because the common randomness is independent of the data and the function to be computed.
 Step \ref{eq:step5} holds because $Z_1(\ell)$ is determined by $Z_2(\ell),Z_3(\ell),\cdots,Z_{(K-1)/2}(\ell)$ for $\ell=1,2$ according to \eqref{eq:sumzero}.
 Step \ref{eq:step7} holds because the remaining common randomness terms are i.i.d. uniform in $\mathbb{Z}_d$ and there are $K-2$ of them.
 Step \ref{eq:step8} used the fact that $Y_{[K]}$ is an invertible function of $(F(1), F(2), Y_3,Y_4,\cdots,Y_K)$ according to \eqref{eq:recf1}, \eqref{eq:recf2}.
 Step \eqref{eq:step9} follows because conditioning reduces entropy, and Step \eqref{eq:step10} uses the fact that uniform distribution maximizes entropy.
 Thus, the derivation shows that $I(W_{[K]}^{(2)}; Y_{[K]}\mid F^{(2)})\leq 0$.
 Since mutual information cannot be negative we must have $I(W_{[K]}^{(2)}; Y_{[K]}\mid F^{(2)})= 0$.
 Thus the protocol is secure.